beanigen/nix-flake/README.md

 The home directory is where all the home-manager configuration goes and everything that is managed by it, sway, waybar, theming etc.

 ### /home/
-In here, there is a default.nix file which should work as a standalone home-manager config and is the entrypoint for it
+In here, there is a default.nix file which ~~should~~ does work as a standalone home-manager config and is the entrypoint for it

 packages.nix - general packages not managed by home-manager but I want to be installed by it as it is graphical or a hm-configured thing uses it